satojkovic/algorithms/README.md

 | Add(at head)    | O(1)               | O(1)               | O(n)  |
 | Remove(at head) | O(1)               | O(1)               | O(n)  |

+* As indicated in the above table, you can add or remove nodes from the head of the list in constant time, but a linked list does not provide constant time access to arbitrary node within the list.
+* A linked list can be used to implement stack and queue.

 ## Stack

 * A stack is a one-ended linear data structure which have two primary operations, namely push and pop.
+* The most recent item is added to the stack is removed first. (i.e. LIFO(last-in-first-out))
 * Unlike an array, a stack does not offer constant-time access to the i-th item.
 It does allow constant time adds and removes, as it doesn't require shifting elements around.
 * Time complexity